Estrogen dominance is a condition where there is an overload of estrogen that occurs as a result of…

-- Eating non-organic foods, processed foods, factory-farmed animal protein and dairy, too much coffee
+- Eating non-organic foods, processed foods, factory-farmed animal protein and dairy

-- Glyphosate exposure (the main ingredient in Roundup)
+- Glyphosate exposure (the main ingredient in Roundup), pesticides, GMOs

-- Aging: estrogen tends to increase in both men and women as they age; 75-80% of women over age 35 tend to be estrogen dominant
+- Aging: estrogen tends to increase in both men and women as they age; it’s estimated that 75-80% of women over age 35 tend to be estrogen dominant

 - Halogen exposure (fluoride, chlorine, bromide)